The Scroll and the Lamb

 The appearance of the Lamb is strange but symbolic.
 The seven-horned seven-eyed creature is a common description among other apocalyptic literature.
 The seven horns represent His unmatched power and the seven eyes represent perfect vision leading to infinite knowledge.
 He is complete and lacks nothing.

 Praise and Worship

 As the slain Lamb comes forth here in Revelation 5, John hears the roar of Heaven’s praises.
 Thousands upon thousands of angelic beings burst into a triumphant song.
 Not only that, but Scripture says that “…every created thing which is in heaven and on the earth and under the earth and on the sea, and all things in them…” praised Jesus Christ at that moment.
 No living creature failed to join in this new song of worship.
 This is possibly a fulfillment of Paul’s writings in Philippians 2…

 For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, 10 so that at the name of Jesus EVERY KNEE WILL BOW, of those who are in heaven and on earth and under the earth, 11 and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.Philippians 2:9-11 NASB

 Please do not let the graphic symbolism of this chapter distract you from the vital big-picture truth.

 Revelation 5 shows us many things about the future, but we must not miss what it shows us about today.
-Though we struggle and fail daily, though we lose trust and hope and faith and weep because all seems lost, Revelation 5 summons us forward to the eternal hope that resides in the one and only lamb of God: our Lord and Savior Jesus Christ.
+We struggle and fail daily.
+We lose trust and hope and faith and weep because all seems lost.
+Revelation 5 summons us forward to the eternal hope that resides in the one and only Lamb of God: our Lord and Savior Jesus Christ.

 Don’t weep.
 Don’t cry.
 Our King has overcome.